Assault trial for actor Jonathan Majors postponed until September

 Majors, 33, appeared in court for what was to have been the start of his trial on charges stemming from a March confrontation with a woman who says he twisted her arm behind her back, struck her on the head and pushed her into a vehicle.
 The woman was treated at a hospital for minor neck and head injuries, including a cut to her ear.

-Majors is charged with misdemeanors, including assault, and could be sentenced to as much as a year in jail if convicted.
+Majors is charged with misdemeanors, including assault, and could be sentenced to as much as 1 year in jail if convicted.

 Majors walked out of the courtroom after the hearing, acknowledging some seated in the gallery.
 At one point he bumped his hand to his heart to a woman seated near the door.